Carlos Ghosn: Personal life

 Ghosn's first marriage was to Rita Kordahi, who came originally from Rayfoun, Lebanon, and whom he met in France in 1984.
 Together they had four children: Caroline, Nadine, Maya and Anthony.
 They divorced in 2012.
-In May 2016, Ghosn married Lebanese-American Carole Nahas, and a few months later in October, threw a large party at the Grand Trianon of the Palace of Versailles, in the outskirts of Paris, to celebrate both the wedding and Carole's 50th birthday.
+In May 2016, Ghosn married Lebanese-American Carole Nahas, and a few months later in October, threw a large party at the Grand Trianon in Versailles to celebrate both the wedding and Carole's 50th birthday.
 He is reported by several Japanese media to have six private residences: in Tokyo, Paris, Rio de Janeiro, Amsterdam, Beirut, and New York.

 Ghosn, whom Forbes magazine called "the hardest-working man in the brutally competitive global car business", as of 2006 was splitting his time between Paris and Tokyo and logging roughly 150000 nmi in airplanes per year.
 Japanese media called him "Seven-Eleven" ("work very hard from early in the morning till late at night").
 He holds citizenship to Lebanon, Brazil and France.
 He has been noted for his direct, results-and-execution-oriented style in business strategy meetings, and for his interest in resolving problems from within a company by listening to workers and by cross-functional and cross-cultural team groupings.

 Ghosn is multilingual, speaking four languages fluently – Arabic, English, French, and Portuguese – and he has also studied Japanese.
 He is a partner in Ixsir, a winery in the northern coastal town of Batroun, Lebanon.
 In 2012, he was named to the Honorary Board of the American Foundation of Saint George Hospital in Beirut.
 In 2020, he became a coach to business leaders at USEK.

 Ghosn was hailed as a potential presidential candidate in Lebanon in 2007.
 In a June 2011 survey by life-insurance company Axa, Ghosn was ranked No. 7 in a random poll asking Japanese people, "Which celebrity do you want to run Japan?"
 (Barack Obama was No. 9, and Prime Minister Naoto Kan was No. 19.)
 He has so far declined such overtures, saying he has "no political ambitions".

 Ghosn's lawyers have stated he has chronic kidney disease which they claim was worsened by his lack of access to proper treatment while imprisoned.